mmadaio/developer-community-data/README.md

 # Online Developer Community Surveys
-Analyses of the gender gap in online software developer communities for the UNU-CS Gender Tech Lab August, 2018
+Analyses of the gender gap in online software developer communities for the UNU-CS Gender Tech Lab
-Michael A. Madaio (mmadaio@cs.cmu.edu)
-Dr. Araba Sey
+August, 2018

 ## Overview